 High cholesterol levels are a risk factor for cardiovascular disease which is the leading cause of death worldwide.
 However, there is much we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.

 “Evidence strongly indicates that high cholesterol can increase the risk of narrowing of the arteries atherosclerosis, heart attacks and stroke.”NHS UK

 Our bodies need a small amount of cholesterol to build the structure of membranes and to make hormones and produce vitamin D, but our bodies can make all the cholesterol that we need.

 Cholesterol is only found in animal products, and consuming saturated fats can raise cholesterol levels.
 The modern Western diet contains far too much of these, and that’s where problems begin.

 Only animal products – meat, dairy and eggs – contain cholesterol, and most saturated fat also comes from animal products, too.
 Butter, meat, cheese and processed foods like pastries, cakes, sausage rolls and ice creams contain significant amounts.

 There is some saturated fat in vegan foods, too, including coconut oil, palm oil and processed foods, but there is generally much less saturated fat in vegan diets, which is one reason they can be so healthy.
-We get all that we need, but not too much.

 GOOD AND BAD CHOLESTEROL